 Depending on the situation, a subpoena may or may not be the preferable method for obtaining evidence from another person or entity.
-This section discusses when parties should use subpoenas in federal civil litigation and when they should look to the other vehicles permitted by the Federal Rules of Civil Procedure (FRCP) for obtaining discovery.
+This section discusses when parties should use subpoenas in federal civil litigation and when they should look to the other devices permitted by the FRCP for obtaining discovery.